A New Humanity

 In a speech entitled, “The Unique Place of Gentiles in Messianic Jewish Congregational Life,” given at the Borough Park Symposium, October 22-24, 2012,

 DO NOT MISS THIS!
 The stated purpose for their congregations, is that they should be, “Expressions first and foremost of Jewish peoplehood.”
 The phrase, first and foremost, should cause concern.
 This phrase means, above all other considerations, before anything else, primarily.
 These messianic assemblies, before anything else, are to be expressions of Jewish peoplehood.
 Oh yeah, let’s not forget to throw some Jesus (Yeshua) into the mix.
 Jesus appears to be nothing but an afterthought, playing second fiddle to the all important “expressions of Jewish peoplehood.”
 This is nothing but attempting to rebuild the wall of separation, demeaning the sacrifice of Christ.
 This attitude completely negates the work of Christ on the cross.
-It is nothing short of trampling underfoot the Son of God, and profaning the blood of the covenant [Heb.
+It is nothing short of trampling underfoot the Son of God, and profaning the blood of the covenant.
+[Heb.
 10:29].

-There is no difference of standing in Christ for any of these above, or any others than may exist in society, i.e., racial or financial distinctions.
+There is no difference of standing in Christ for any of these above, nor any others than may exist in society, i.e., racial or financial distinctions.
 The only matter of consequence is whether one is born of the Spirit of God, hence being a new creation in Christ, i.e., being a member of this New Humanity.
 For this newly Spirit-born one, all things become new.

 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.
 [2 Cor.
 5:17]